bpewyllie/google_reviews_mapper/README.md

 2. Setup a billing account.

 3. Enable the Google Maps Nearby Search API and retrieve an API key.
+Use the API key to populate a `.env` file in the base directory (see `.env.dev` for example formatting).

 4. Setup Python virtual environment: